Donate

 “We Are of This Place: The Pueblo Story”

-The IPCC offers a world-class museum and cultural center, providing a critical forum where the 19 Pueblos of New Mexico can impart their story of resilience and creativity in their own words and voices.
-We invite you to take part in our 2024 plan to increase visitor engagement for all ages by making exhibit themes more immersive, interactive, and engaging.
-Our exhibit upgrades will facilitate new, multi-sensory modes of community connection and cultural exchange that will deepen understanding of past and present generations of Pueblo culture through enhanced presentations of resiliency portrayed through Pueblo voices.
+We Are of This Place: The Pueblo Story shares the resilience and legacy of the Pueblo people in their own words.
+We invite you to take part in our 2025 plan to increase visitor engagement for all ages by making exhibit themes more immersive, interactive, and engaging by facilitating new, multi-sensory modes of community connection and cultural exchange that will deepen understanding of past and present generations of Pueblo culture through enhanced presentations of resiliency told by Pueblo voices.

 < back to the top